-- 63. In February 2004, GCE acquired the assets of Old GCU, which was operating as a non-profit university.8 From 2004 until 2018, GCE operated Old GCU as a for-profit educational institution.
-During this period, GCE's business activities consisted solely of operating Old GCU.9 - 64.
-Starting in 2014, well before the start of the Class Period, GCE began making plans to turn Old GCU into a non-profit entity that would be nominally independent from GCE. - 65.
-To replace Old GCU with GCU Enterprise, senior GCE executives orchestrated a series of transactions in 2017 and 2018 that were known within GCE as "Project Gazelle," because they involved using a purportedly independent entity called Gazelle University, which Brian Mueller, the CEO of GCE, had chartered in 2014. - 66.
-For GCE, a key purpose of Project Gazelle was to improve GCE's effectiveness at recruiting prospective doctoral students like Plaintiff.
-In April 2018, for example, GCE's board of directors received a report regarding Project Gazelle prepared by Barclays, which explained this project was "attractive" because establishing the GCU Enterprise as a non-profit entity would allow GCE to "grow its student population" and "mitigate the potential risk (perceived or real) posed by its for-profit status."
+65. In February 2004, GCE acquired the assets of Old GCU, which was operating as a non-profit university.10 From 2004 until 2018, GCE operated Old GCU as a for-profit educational institution.
+During this period, GCE's business activities consisted solely of operating Old GCU.11

+66. Starting in 2014, GCE began making plans to turn Old GCU into a non-profit entity that would be nominally independent from GCE.

+67. To replace the Old GCU with GCU Enterprise, senior GCE executives orchestrated a series of transactions in 2017 and 2018 that were known within GCE as "Project Gazelle," because they involved using a purportedly independent entity called Gazelle University, which Brian Mueller, the CEO of GCE, had chartered in 2014.

+68. For GCE, a key purpose of Project Gazelle was to improve GCE's effectiveness at recruiting prospective doctoral students like Plaintiff.
+In April 2018, for example, GCE's board of directors received a report regarding Project Gazelle prepared by Barclays, which explained this project was "attractive" because establishing the GCU Enterprise as a non-profit entity would

+11 Starting in 2018, GCE expanded its business to provide education services to other institutions.
+For example, in December 2018, GCE acquired Orbis Education and, through that acquisition, took over Orbis's business of providing services to a group of 17 universities.
+According to GCE's most recent annual report, GCE "provided education services and support to approximately 113,000 students," with "more than 108,600" of them "enrolled in GCU's programs, emphases, and certificates," as of December 31, 2022 allow GCE to "grow its student population" and "mitigate the potential risk (perceived or real) posed by its for-profit status."

-8 GCE was initially formed in November 2003 as Significant Education, LLC.
+10 GCE was initially formed in November 2003 as Significant Education, LLC.
 In August 2005, Significant Education, LLC converted from a limited liability company to a corporation and changed its name to Significant Education, Inc. In May 2008, Significant Education, Inc. changed its name to GCE.
 Later in 2008, GCE became a publicly traded company.